TerryBruce/helmetlights1/README.txt

 of the helmet and 2 neopixel rings (http://www.adafruit.com/products/1463) mounted into a set of mock goggles (http://www.adafruit.com/products/1577)

+Neopixel rings numbered
+Left 0-15, Right 16-31

+or if single pixel is used as center
+Neopixel rings numbered
+Left 0-15, Left Center 16
+Right 17-32, Right Center 33

 The Rear facing lights will be used as red rear warning lights.
 The front facing lights will be used as a "Be Seen" set of lights, not a "See" set of lights.
 I would like to as a single pixels in the center of